 Personal, Social and Health Education (PSHE) and Citizenship enable children to become healthy, independent and responsible members of society.
 We encourage our pupils to play a positive role in contributing to the life of the school and the wider community, and to develop their sense of self-worth.
 We teach them how society is organised and governed.
 We ensure that they experience the process of democracy in school through the ‘School Parliament’.
 We teach them about rights and responsibilities.
 They learn to appreciate what it means to be a positive member of a diverse multicultural society.

-The intention of teaching PSHE is to enable the pupils to:
+The aims of PSHE and Citizenship are to enable the children to;

 - be aware of safety issues.

 - be aware of online relationships and internet safety.

 - be up to date with accurate and relevant knowledge.

 - provided with opportunities to turn that knowledge into personal understanding.